arv-n/ML-Basics/nmf/Readme.md

 # Non Negative Matrix Factorization based Seung and Lee 's seminal paper

-This talk is for the Seminar on *Classical Topics in Machine Learning* under the Cognitive Algorithms course module taken under TU Berlin.
+This talk is for the Seminar on *Classical Topics in Machine Learning* course module taken at TU Berlin.
 The paper by Seung and Lee you can find [here](http://web.cs.ucla.edu/~yzsun/classes/2014Spring_CS7280/Papers/Clustering/NNF_lee01algorithms.pdf) applied on the MNIST database.

 ![guide](readme.gif)